We Call the Neighbor’s Fat Burro Donkey Hotei, but His Name is Cantinflas

 The wind wants nothing; the burro sings his loneliness.

+This first appeared here in May 2015.
 My failures often lead to success.
-I’ve never quite completed this one, and don’t know that I ever will.
-But the first draft (nearly three years ago) set me off on a new path, one that has served me well.
+I’ve never quite completed this piece, and don’t know that I ever will.
+But the first draft (nearly five years ago) set me off on a new path, one that has served me well.
 What more can I ask?